-There are several different levels of standards.
-They are type A, B and C standards.
-The type A standard has a comprehensive content and a type C standard is for a specific type of machine e.g Press tool die sets.
+There are several levels of standards.
+They are type A, B and C. The type A standard contains comprehensive content, while the type C standard is tailored for specific machines, such as press tool die sets.

 The scope of safety standards in the field of machinery is as follows: